acusti/uikit/README.md

 ## Tests

-The monorepo uses jest to run its tests.
+The monorepo uses vitest to run its tests.
 To run tests across all packages, use `yarn test`.
 To run them in watch mode, use `yarn test:watch`.

 ## Building and Publishing